Snoring is a sound made during sleep. It's the sound of the throat vibrating as air flows through it.

-Air should be able to move easily through your mouth, nose, and throat.
-Sometimes, during sleep, air cannot move through these areas easily.
-This poor airflow makes the roof of the mouth vibrate.
+Air should be able to move freely through your mouth, nose, and throat.
+At times during sleep, air doesn't move as freely as it should.
+It makes the roof of the mouth vibrate.
 This is what causes the snoring sound.
 Smaller airways can lead to louder snoring.
 Airflow may be obstructed by:

 The main symptom of snoring is noisy breathing during sleep.